• Secureframe Blogarrow

 What is the primary goal of business continuity planning?

-The primary goal of business continuity planning is to identify preparations and recovery actions that can assist an organization in resuming operations and services as quickly as possible after a crisis.
+The primary goal of business continuity planning is to identify preparations and recovery actions that can assist an organization in resuming operations and services as quickly as possible during and after a crisis.

 For example, most business operations depend heavily on technology and automated systems, and the disruption of these systems for even a few hours may cause severe problems.
 Consider a Zoom outage.
 This may impact meetings with colleagues, customers, and prospects and important projects and deals as a result.
 A company with a business continuity plan that has identified a substitute tool for video meetings will be able to recover faster than a company without one.